 NHS England has decided not to talk about Accountable Care any longer, because of its pesky connotations of USA health companies and Medicaid/Medicare.
 Instead we are to call Accountable Care, Integrated Care.

 Integration sounds like a good thing.
 Which is no doubt the point.
 But bear in mind Chris Ham’s 1997 promotion of “integrated care” as

 “alternative terminology… for the key principles of managed care”

 “negative impressions of market-focused imports from the US…”

-This was in second issue of the Journal of Managed Care, from May 1997, just after New Labour swept to power.
+This was in the third issue of the Journal of Managed Care, from May 1997, just after New Labour swept to power.
 It reported on a symposium from the University of Birmingham.
 Among the contributions from consultants, managers and BUPA reps, Chris Ham, now Chief Executive of the Kings Fund, warned the delegates of the